Appsolute-SARL/SwipeableCardView/README.md

 ###### Flingable cards for android.
 An implementation of Tinder-like cards using android CardView as a base.

-The cards respond to the fling gesture (hence the name) and differentiate 2 different cases : fling towards the top right quarter or top left quarter.
+The cards respond to the fling gesture and differentiate 2 different cases : fling towards the top right quarter or top left quarter.
 On each different cases a different callback is fired allowing for distinct behaviors when flinging to the right/top right or left/top left.

 The repo contains the library and a sample app for you to test out.